MeganMFisher/material-ui-demo/README.md

           </div>
         );
 ```

+  - **Title:** The title to display on the Dialog.
+Could be number, string, element or an array containing these types.

+  - **Actions:** 	Action buttons to display below the Dialog content (children).
+This property accepts either a React element, or an array of React elements.

+  - **Modal:** Force the user to use one of the actions in the Dialog.
+Clicking outside the Dialog will not trigger the onRequestClose.

+  - **Open:** If true, the Drawer is opened.
+Providing a value will turn the Drawer into a controlled component.

+  - **OnRequestClose:** Fired when the Dialog is requested to be closed by a click outside the Dialog or on the buttons.

 Above your return in your render, add an array called actions that has two items.
 The they are both flat buttons with primary equal to true and onClick equal to this.handleClose.
 The first should have a lable of 'Cancel' and the second should have a label of 'Delete and a keyboardFocused set to true.
 You can look up what each of these do at http://www.material-ui.com/#/components/flat-button.